bonrita/extended_container/README.md

 ### Autowiring
 Improved greatly on the autowiring feature.
 Below is what was improved.
-* Enable autowiring for all services of a module by default i.e if enabled for that particular module. [more info: Automatic Service Loading in services.yaml](https://symfony.com/doc/current/service_container.html#creating-configuring-services-in-the-container)
+* Enable autowiring for all services of a module by default i.e if enabled for that particular module.
+[Automatic Service Loading in services.yaml](https://symfony.com/doc/current/service_container.html#creating-configuring-services-in-the-container)
 * Enable autowiring of interfaces.
 [More info](https://symfony.com/doc/3.4/service_container/autowiring.html)
 * Add the ability to autowire dependencies on controller methods.